 When potential customers ask questions, answer them!
 It shows you are attentive to your customers’ needs.
 Chances are that many people will have the same question, so it can also help alleviate doubts and increase sales.

 In addition to Google My Business, you’ll need profiles on Yelp, Apple Maps, Bing Maps, and other platforms.
-However, Google My Business remains the most important business directory, and the lucky businesses that appear in the local business carousel in the search results usually get the most traffic.
+Setting up profiles will also help you build citations.
+Google My Business remains the most important business directory, and the lucky businesses that appear in the local business carousel in the search results usually get the most traffic.